sdegutis/90s.dev/site/public/guides/composites.md

 But in practice, this created as many problems as it solved.

-Layout and style should *not* be separated from one another.
+Layout, style, and behavior should *not* be separated from one another.

+Rather, *content* should be separated from *everything else*, and the rest kept *together*.

-So views in 90s.dev use this structure:
+So this UI system uses the following structure:

 ```
 UI = Views